Kansas Archery Whitetail Hunts

 You may have seen this buck on the cover of North American Whitetail’s 2007 February issue or Huntin’ Fool’s 2007 June issue.

 Taking a 150 class buck on this property is a real possibility for those hunters who pass on younger bucks and match wits against the mature whitetail deer.
-Come hunt the ground that can produce big deer and time will be on your side to eventually shoot the deer of your dreams.
+Come hunt the ground that can produce big deer and time will be on your side to eventually shoot the deer of your dreams.”

-Mid-September through December.
+Hunting season in Kansas is Mid-September through December.

 Success Rates and Trophy Quality